Introduction to Off-Grid Solar

 Battery bank requirements depends on two things:

-5. What size of MPPT regulator do I need?
+5. What size MPPT regulator do I need?

 It is important to correctly size the MPPT.
 In order to do so, you must consider the open circuit voltage of the solar array, and the battery charging amperage.